Adding More Weight to the Axle – 413-lbs

 - International King Kong Grip Challenge 2014

 This entry was posted on Wednesday, February 29th, 2012 at 1:36 pm and is filed under feats of strength, grip hand forearm training for sports, Grip Sport, grip strength, hand strength.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.

 About Jedd Johnson